maartenba/myget-documentation/package-managers/nuget.md

 #### Private feed

 We will need the URL for the feed we want to connect to.
 Learn more about [determining the feed URL](#determining-the-feed-url).
-For installation per package, we need the pre-authenticated feed URL.
-As we do not recommend this option because of security reasons we do recommend using the [NuGet CLI](#nuget-cli) to configure your feeds instead.
+Alternatively, we can use the pre-authenticated feed URL.
+Since pre-authenticated feed URLs contain your personal access token in the URL, we advise using the [NuGet command-line tool (CLI)](#nuget-cli) to configure your feeds instead.
+If you do want to make use of a pre-authenticated endpoint, we recommend creating a separate access token specifically for this purpose so that it can be revoked at any time.
+Access tokens can be managed from your MyGet profile.

 #### Public feed